crisnct/metal-investment/README.md

 # metal-investment
 <div>
 <div dir="auto">
-<p>This project is for Revolut users from Romania who invested in gold, silver or platinum.<br />The project will notify you periodically by mail about the profit which you could have if you sell the amount if precious metal which you have in your Revolut account.
+<p>This project is for Revolut users from Romania who invested in gold, silver or platinum.<br />The project is monitoring the precious metals price at Bloomberg/Galmarley, and it's using some formula to approximate the metal price at Revolut.
+If the price of the metal is so high so your profit would match a logical expression that you provided, then the application would notify you by email.
 Also the users could check whenever they want their profit by calling an API.
-The project is in developing phase.
-Documentation about API will follow soon.</p>
+The project is in developing phase.</p>
 </div>